 The eCommerce ecosystem is highly interdependent.
 No matter what business model the company in this industry uses, both B2B and B2C eCommerce enterprises tightly collaborate with multiple partners, suppliers, service and software providers.
 To achieve the coherence between all parties, companies (especially ones that are using the B2B model) need integration at the data level – automated exchange of data and documents between business systems.

-EDI was definitely a breakthrough technology at the time when it was invented, and had been staying in use for long after that, due to the absence of better alternatives.
-Now it is getting phased out in favour of more advanced and agile technologies.
+EDI was definitely a breakthrough technology at the time when it was invented and had been staying in use for long after that, due to the absence of better alternatives.
+Now it is getting phased out in favor of more advanced and agile technologies.

 API is a comparatively new technology, but it already powers many realms of our life.
 APIs are designed to provide seamless connectivity between diverge computer programs.
 API is a part of the software, which companies elaborate and publish so that other applications could easily integrate with them and retrieve information from their databases.